 Oracy can be described as a combination of learning to talk and learning through talk.
 At Shoreditch Park Primary there is a shared understanding of how talk supports learning and children’s social development.
 We believe that developing oracy throughout primary education provides our students with vital life skills.
 We aim to encourage fluent speakers, who are confident to communicate, debate and present in a wide range of situations.

 The National Curriculum for English reflects the importance of spoken language in pupils’ development.
-Oracy is embedded throughout our broad and balanced curriculum, and is explicitly taught in dedicated oracy lessons.
+Oracy is embedded throughout our broad and balanced curriculum.
 Lessons are talk-rich, and questions are carefully planned to ensure all children can fully participate.

 Pupils participate in a wide range of oracy activities which help them to develop confidence in spoken language.